 What happens with our products in countries in which animal testing is mandatory?

 In China, animal testing is mandatory for the registration of new cosmetics.
 All cosmetic products that are offered in stationary retail must first have been tested for tolerability and safety – to the detriment of animals.
 Most manufacturers of cosmetics in Germany and the rest of the EU pursue a positive animal protection policy.
 However, many of these manufacturers are also represented in China.
 Therefore, their products are tested on animals in advance. alkmene® clearly distances itself from animal testing.
 We do no animal testing and we do not commission any animal testing.
 For this reason, alkmene® is not available on the Chinese market.
 You will find no alkmene® products in stationary retail in China.
 However, our products are available online in China.
 Thanks to the free-trade zone, mandatory animal testing does not apply to purely online trade.
-This enables us to guarantee that our products are 100% free of animal testing.
+This enables us to guarantee that our alkmene® products are not tested on animals after all.